Dongguk-MAPS/MAPSDT/README.md

-       Genetic_Progrmmaing=False,    		     # You can use Genetic Programming for Feature Extraction. init_size=50,		     		     # If you use GP, set initial pool size. max_generations=50,          		     # If you use GP, set the maximum generations. save=True		    		     # You can save the decision tree.
+       Genetic_Progrmmaing=False,    		     # You can use Genetic Programming for Feature Extraction. init_size=50,		     		     # If you use GP, set initial pool size. max_generations=50,          		     # If you use GP, set the maximum generations. save=True,		    		     # You can save the decision tree.
        GR_correction=True,			     # If True, use Gain Ratio corrected by Leroux et al.(2018) visualizing=True,		 	     # Visualize the tree
        )